chainsofothers/chainsofothers/README.md

 check strawpage for extended info

-currently fully caught up on limbus and on day 20 something i forget of lobotomy corp (dont know anything about ruina yet)
+currently fully caught up on limbus and on day 27 of lobotomy corp (dont know anything about ruina yet)

 my favs are meursault , faust , xichun , and a lot of the villains (this doesnt mean i blindly defend or "glaze" them)